philippe44/AirConnect/README.md

 # AirConnect: Send audio to UPnP/Sonos/Chromecast players using AirPlay

-Use these applications to add AirPlay capabilities to Chromecast and UPnP (like Sonos) players (make them look like an AirPlay device)
+Use these applications to add AirPlay capabilities to Chromecast and UPnP (like Sonos) players, to make them appear as AirPlay devices.

 AirConnect can run on any machine that has access to your local network (Windows, MacOS, Linux -x86, x64 and ARM, Solaris and FreeBSD).
 It does not need to be on your main computer.
 (For example, a Raspberry Pi works well).
 It will detect UPnP/Sonos/Chromecast players, create as many virtual AirPlay devices as needed, and act as a bridge/proxy between AirPlay clients (iPhone, iPad, iTunes, MacOS, AirFoil ...) and the real UPnP/Sonos/Chromecast players.

 The audio, after being decoded from alac, can be sent in plain, or re-encoded using mp3 or flac.
-Most player will not display metadata (artist, title, album ...) except when mp3 re-encoding is used and for UPnP/DLNA devices that support icy protocol.
-Chromecast do not support this (yet).
+Most players will not display metadata (artist, title, album ...) except when mp3 re-encoding is used and for UPnP/DLNA devices that support icy protocol.
+Chromecast players do not support this (yet).

 ## Installing